Mordechai Eliyahu

-Mordechai Tzemach Eliyahu (מרדכי צמח אליהו; March 3, 1929 – June 7, 2010, on the Hebrew calendar: 21 Adar I, 5689 - 25 Sivan, 5770), was an Israeli rabbi, posek, and spiritual leader.
+Mordechai Tzemach Eliyahu (מָרְדְּכַי צֶמַח אֵלִיָּהוּ; March 3, 1929 – June 7, 2010) (Note: On the Hebrew calendar: 21 Adar I, 5689 – 25 Sivan, 5770.) was an Israeli rabbi, posek, and spiritual leader.

-The son of a Jerusalem Kabbalist, in his youth, Eliyahu was active in the radical religious Jewish underground terrorist organization Brit HaKanaim.
+The son of a Jerusalem Kabbalist, in his youth, Eliyahu was active in the religious Jewish organization Brit HaKanaim.
 He served as a dayan in Beersheba, and in the Supreme Rabbinical Court in Jerusalem.
 He later served as the Rishon LeZion, or Chief Rabbi of Israel, from 1983 to 1993.

 As a leader of Religious Zionism, Eliyahu was instrumental in moving many of its members over to the religious right, sparking the beginnings of the Hardal movement.
 A supporter of Meir Kahane and Jonathan Pollard, Eliyahu expressed his opposition to the Israeli disengagement from Gaza.

-Eliyahu died at age 81, after complications from a heart condition.
+Rabbi Eliyahu died at age 81, after complications from a heart condition.
 He was buried on Har HaMenuchot in Jerusalem.

 Early life

 Mordechai Eliyahu was born in the Jewish Quarter of Jerusalem, the son of Iraqi Jewish rabbi Salman Eliyahu, a Jerusalem Kabbalist, and his wife Mazal, who was a sister of Yehuda Tzadka.
 The family surname was Hebraicised from Elias.
 He had an older brother, Naim Ben Eliyahu, a younger sister Rachel, and brother Shimon.
 Salman was a disciple of Yosef Hayyim (the Ben Ish Hai), who was Mazal's great-uncle.
 The family was so poor that Eliyahu had to improvise ways in which to study, which often meant learning by candlelight.
 Salman died when Eliyahu was eleven, but not before he instilled in his son a love of Torah and Kabbalah.

 In his youth, Eliyahu attended Porat Yosef Yeshiva, and had the opportunity to learn from many great teachers such as Ezra Attiya, Sadqa Hussein, and Avrohom Yeshaya Karelitz (the Chazon Ish).
 He would later come into contact with Mordechai Sharabi, Yaakov Mutzafi, and Yitzhak Kaduri.
 Later in life, he cultivated a unique relationship with Menachem Mendel Schneerson (the Lubavitcher Rebbe).